 Give a Kidney CIO is a registered charity.
 It was originally set up as an unincorporated charity in 2011 by a group of people committed to promoting altruistic or non-directed living kidney donation.
 The founding members include 10 people who each gave a kidney to a stranger under the NHS non-directed living kidney donor scheme.

 The Steering Committee manages the day to day running of the charity.
 It consists of all the charity’s trustees as well as several health professionals and others with an interest in non-directed kidney donation.
 It has one adviser from NHS Blood and Transplant, Lisa Burnapp.
-It is supported by two part-time staff – Jan Shorrock (Executive Officer), Lou Devine (digital media and administrative support) and Annabel Bennett (finance).
+It is supported by three freelance part-time staff – Jan Shorrock (Executive Officer), Lou Devine (digital media and administrative support) and Annabel Bennett (finance).

 Several members of the steering committee have themselves donated a kidney.
 Please see below for details of our Steering Committee and Trustees.